canaxess/ACME-fashion-house/2-add-pagelevel-content/5-write-clear-link-text/finish/README.md

 ## Solution
 * All "Shop Now" links have been altered to have the link destination on the front of the link, followed by "...Shop Now"

+Link text is sorted alphabetically within the screen reader elements/links list.
+Placing the unique part of the link text at the beginning of the link allows a screen reader user to understand the link destination easier.
+The sorting is based on the unique part of the link text not the repeated 'Shop Now...'.

+A screen reader user can understand the destination of the link without having to listen to several audible 'Shop Now...' before hearing the important destination text.

+### Code
 ```html
 <a class="btn btn-link stretched-link text-reset correct" href="#">
   Bags Collection Shop Now <i class="fe fe-arrow-right ml-2"></i>